-- NONE indicates that no merging should be applied. - THRESH indicates that the double thresholding merging technique should be applied. - ENGINE indicates that objects in each field should be merged by comparing the objects to themselves using a fuzzy engine approach. - BOTH indicates that both techniques should be used.
+- NONE indicates that no merging should be applied. - THRESH indicates that the double thresholding merging technique should be applied.

+- ENGINE indicates that objects in each field should be merged by comparing the objects to themselves using a fuzzy engine approach. - BOTH indicates that both techniques should be used.

-By default, the double thresholding merging technique is applied.
+By default, the double thresholding THRESH merging technique is applied in single variable mode.
+The merging defaults to NONE with multivariate mode.